dart-lang/site-www/src/_guides/language/sound-dart.md

 <img src="images/type-hierarchy.png" alt="a hierarchy of animals where the supertype is Animal and the subtypes are Alligator, Cat, and HoneyBadger.
 Cat has the subtypes of Lion and MaineCoon">

 <a name="use-proper-return-types"></a>
-### Use proper return types when overriding methods
+### Use sound return types when overriding methods

 The return type of a method in a subclass must be the same type or a subtype of the return type of the method in the superclass.
 Consider